lesteve/scikit-learn-tutorial/plan.md

 Failure Mode : cardinality bias of overfitting random forest feature importances

 ## Looking at the decision function with partial dependence plots

+Gael thinks that explaining the difference between conditional and marginal interpretation is important.

 Stability of hyperparameter during cross-validation